Do you have a social profile strategy?

 Are you nervous, edgy, and stressed?
 Don’t take the photo just yet then.

-Just as the eyes tell on your heart, the jawline will tell on your emotional disposition at the time.
+Just as the eyes share your heart, the jawline shares your emotional disposition at the time.

 You want to create a profile photo that shows you are a leader, confident, and knowledgeable.
-This way people let their guard down a lot easier than they would have if you had a pic of three days worth of stubble, sunglasses, and your hair disheveled.
-Taking care of yourself allows your future customer to understand that you will also take care of them.
+Showing that you take care of yourself allows your future customer to understand that you will also take care of them.

-The best photo really depends on your state of mind during the time you take it.
+The best photo really depends on your state of mind at the time you take it.

-You didn’t know you would have to get all woo-sa in order to get more attention from your social media did you?
+You didn’t know you would have to get all feely in order to get more attention from your social media, did you?

-These are all just issues leading into the trust factor.
+These are issues that are part of the trust factor.

-If you don’t trust yourself enough, or if you aren’t confident in yourself enough, that’s going to show on your countenance, and you will always tell on yourself.
+If you don’t trust yourself enough, or if you aren’t confident in yourself, this will show in your expression – you will always tell on yourself.

-So stand in front of the camera and show the world who you really are.
-Mistakes and all, and people will trust you for it.
-All that is needed of you now is for you to go and display your profile photo to your target audience in conversation and engagement and let them get to know your brand.
+So, stand in front of the camera and show the world who you really are.
+Mistakes and all.
+People will trust you for it.

 Strategize your social profile to allow people to distinguish what type of business, blog, or brand that you run by showing them your story in a split second.
-It’s more powerful than you think, and it should be utilized and taken more seriously than it has been in this industry.
+It’s more powerful than you think.

 Wade Harman is a social media psychology expert showing businesses and brands how to trigger an emotional response from their digital strategy.
 He loves Star Wars, pepperoni sandwiches, and meeting new and interesting people.